 If you like the border I did, here is the pattern for that.
 I experimented around until I found something that reminded me of eyelet lace.

-Round 1: First, I changed M hook size back to H. When I am only working with one strand of yarn, this is the size I prefer with the Caron yarn.
+Round 1: First, I changed J hook size back to H. When I am only working with one strand of yarn, this is the size I prefer with the Caron yarn.
 SC into each stitch around the entire blanket, working 3 SC into each corner.
-Slip stitch with the first SC when the round is completed.

-Round 2: Continuing on in the same direction, *chain 5, slip stitch around the post of the SC making a loop.
+Round 2: Continuing on in the same direction, SC in the next stitch. *chain 5, slip stitch around the post of the SC you just made making a loop.
 SC into the next 4 stitches*.
 Repeat from * all the way around. if you happen to be SC-ing around a corner, put 2 SC into the corner SC.
 Slip stitch to join the round.

 Round 4: Continuing on in the same direction, SC into each and every stitch.
 Slip stitch when you get to the stitch you started with and fasten off.